-STS/ Reason for special handling by ATS, e.g. a search and rescue mission, as follows:

-ALTRV: for a flight operated in accordance with an altitude reservation; ATFMX: for a flight approved for exemption from ATFM measures by the appropriate ATS authority;

-FFR: fire-fighting;

-FLTCK: flight check for calibration of navaids; HAZMAT: for a flight carrying hazardous material; HEAD: a flight with Head of State status;

-HOSP: for a medical flight declared by medical authorities; HUM: for a flight operating on a humanitarian mission;

-MARSA: for a flight for which a military entity assumes responsibility for separation of military aircraft;

-MEDEVAC: for a life critical medical emergency evacuation;

-NONRVSM: for a non-RVSM capable flight intending to operate in RVSM airspace;

-SAR: for a flight engaged in a search and rescue mission; and STATE: for a flight engaged in military, customs or police services.

-Other reasons for special handling by ATS shall be denoted under the designator RMK/.

-PBN/ Indication of RNAV and/or RNP capabilities.
+STS/ Reason for special handling by ATS, e.g. a search and rescue mission, as follows: ALTRV: for a flight operated in accordance with an altitude reservation; AITWA: the appropriate ATS authority; FFR: fire-fighting; FLTCK: flight check for calibration of navaids; HAZMAT: for a flight carrying hazardous material; HEAD: a flight with Head of State status; HOSP: for a medical flight declared by medical authorities; HUM: for a flight operating on a humanitarian mission; MARSA: for a flight for which a military entity assumes responsibility for separation of military aircraft; MEDEVAC: for a life critical medical emergency evacuation; NONRVSM: for a non-RVSM capable flight intending to operate in RVSM airspace; SAR: for a flight engaged in a search and rescue mission; and STATE: for a flight engaged in military, customs or police services.
+Other r RMK/. easons for spe cial handling by ATS shall be denoted under the designator PBN/ Indication of RNAV and/or RNP capabilities.
 Include as many of the descriptors below, as apply to the flight, up to a maximum of 8 entries, i.e. a total of not more than 16 characters.